CantonCode/ULsurf-Rental-Application/clubApp/README.md

 * Once the user has signed up they will be automatically logged in and free to use the app as they wish.
 * If you are running the app on an emulator from the source code in Android Studio, you must set your location in the emulator beforehand to access the 'Find Boathouse' and 'Find Pool' features.
 Here is a tutorial on doing so: https://stackoverflow.com/questions/47528006/how-to-set-the-location-manually-in-android-studio-emulator?noredirect=1&lq=1

+* The project uses Firebase for it's authentication and database.
+If you have been granted access to the console then you can view it here: https://console.firebase.google.com/u/0/project/clubapp-surf/overview

 ## More information